How can I donate financially to help victims of hurricanes and other disasters on the Outer Banks?

 If you made an online donation to the Community Foundation, you should automatically receive a tax receipt by email, to the email address you entered on the form.
 If you didn’t get that email, please check your spam box.
 If you still can’t find it, please email our office at email@example.com, or call us at 252-261-8839, and we will be glad to send you a duplicate receipt.

 Tax receipts for check and cash donations will be mailed to donors in batches as we process them.
-Please be patient; the volume of generous donations we have received after Dorian has caused a delay in our acknowledgment of your gift.
+Please be patient; the volume of generous donations we receive after a disaster may cause a delay in our acknowledgment of your gift.

 How much of my money actually goes to disaster relief?
 What fees do you subtract from my donation?
 Is my donation paying for your staff or overhead?